jochemvanweelde/animo-solid-file-client/README.md

 ```

 ## Running
-Please be sure to update these global constants at the top of the file!
+Please be sure to update these global constants at the top of the file (src/index.js)!
 **solid_link**: The link to your podprovider (ex. solidcommunity.net)
-**filename**: The name of the credentials file that will be send to the pod
+**filename**: The name of the credentials file that will be sent to the pod

 **account_username**: The username of your account
 **account_password**: The password of your account